Monstrous Collection of Cool Rules

 Dodge Ball: If a player is able to catch the ball before it bounces in any square or out of bounds, the game play shifts to Dodge Ball, wherein all players must abide by the standard rules for the game Dodge Ball.
 This entails the player with the ball not taking more than three steps, and attempting to throw another player out by striking them with the ball (recommended only with soft large rubber balls).
 If the target player catches the ball or the ball misses all players the player who threw the ball is out.

-Double Taps: This means any player may hit the ball two times in the air after it has bounced once in her square.
+Double Taps: This means any player may hit the ball two times in the air after it has bounced once in one's square.
 Similar to a one person volleyball team, this is an effective technique for setting yourself up for a spike.

 Dot to dot: all players must touch the center corner, the back corner, and then the center corner again.
 The last player to return to the center is out